 Many a times, Government of Himachal Pradesh organizes cultural dance performances for tourists to introduce the tribal Himalayan culture.
 Comparatively, Khajjiar is more crowded and hence less preferred by the nature lovers but more by photographers and selfie maniacs!

-Day 2: Arrival at Pathankot, departure for Dalhousie by bus, arrival at hotel.
+Day 2: Arrival at Pathankot, Departure for Dalhousie by bus.

 Day 7: Departure for Pathankot and then to Ahmedabad, overnight in train.

-The registration will be done on first come first serve basis and advanced booking can be made by paying ₹3000.
-However, the remaining fees must be paid before 20 days of departure, for more information and registration, call on 9099400699 or write to [email protected].
+The registration will be done on first come first serve basis and advanced booking can be made by paying ₹4000.
+However, the remaining fees must be paid before 20 days of departure.

 How to organize a special camp?